simla-workshop2025/simla-workshop2025.github.io/index.md

 ## INVITED SPEAKERS

-Keynote by [Prof. Yang Zhang](https://yangzhangalmo.github.io/), Faculty (full professor) at [CISPA Helmholtz Center for Information Security](https://cispa.de/en) and a member of [ELLIS](the European Laboratory for Learning and Intelligent Systems).
+Keynote by [Prof. Yang Zhang](https://yangzhangalmo.github.io/), Faculty (full professor) at [CISPA Helmholtz Center for Information Security](https://cispa.de/en) and a member of [ELLIS - the European Laboratory for Learning and Intelligent Systems](https://ellis.eu/).

 ~~There will be 1-2 invited keynote speakers in the workshop.~~